 Detailed information regarding changes in shareholdings are set out in the separate section below.
 The shareholders are listed in alphabetical order.

-The following significant shareholders have disclosed shareholdings to Valora Holding AG in accordance with article 20 of the Swiss Federal Stock Exchange Act (in German, "Börsengesetz" or "BEHG"):
+The following significant shareholders have disclosed shareholdings to Valora Holding AG in accordance with article 20 of the Swiss Federal Stock Exchange Act (in German, "Börsengesetz" or "BEHG").
+Further details are available on the web page of SIX Exchange: